mpcabd/python-arabic-reshaper/README.md

 You can configure the reshaper to your preferences, it has the following settings defined:

-* `language` (Default: `'Arabic'`): Currently it's ignored, but the reshaper might be extended in the future to work with other languages that use the Arabic script (Farsi, Urdu, etc.)
+* `language` (Default: `'Arabic'`): Ignored, the reshaper works with Arabic, Farsi, and Urdu, and most probably all other languages that use Arabic script.
 * `support_ligatures` (Default: `True`): When this is set to `False`, the reshaper will not replace any ligatures, otherwise it will replace enabled ligatures.